systemd/mkosi/mkosi/resources/mkosi.md

   default, the hardcoded default release in mkosi for the distribution is used.

+`ToolsTreeMirror=`, `--tools-tree-mirror=`

+: Set the mirror to use for the default tools tree.
+By default, the default mirror for the tools tree distribution is used.

 `ToolsTreePackages=`, `--tools-tree-packages=`

 : Extra packages to install into the default tools tree.
 Takes a comma